 Some other technical details and electrical data may also be found stencilled on at the ends.
 An annotation such as, e.g., '70T' refers to the 70-tonne rating for the couplers.
 On the ends, or near the ends on the sides of the coach, there are sometimes some annotations like 'Fit for 110km/h', 'Not to exceed 75km/h' or 'For passenger train only', etc. These are usually restrictions noted based on the age and condition of the coach.
 (Similar restrictions can sometimes be seen on older locomotives as well.)

-At the bottom left on the end of the coach, a small patch of yellow diagonal stripes indicates the coach has anti-telescopic construction.
-Larger patches of diagonal yellow stripes on the sides of the coach, above the last window indicate a general, unreserved second-class coach.
+At the bottom left on the end of the coach, a small patch of yellow diagonal stripes indicated the coach had anti-telescopic construction.
+Larger patches of diagonal yellow stripes on the sides of the coach, above the last window indicated a general, unreserved second-class coach.
 Except that for EMUs, diagonal yellow (and red) stripes generally indicate first-class coaches!

-SR and SCR coaches sometimes have notations such as 'RAKE1', 'RAKE2', or a specific train number or numbers stencilled on them.
-These very likely indicate that the rakes in question have been earmarked for specific trains.
+In the past, SR and SCR coaches sometimes had notations such as ‘RAKE1’, ‘RAKE2’, or a specific train number or numbers stencilled on them.
+These very likely indicated that the rakes in question were earmarked for specific trains.

-A paint scheme indication is often seen.
-'MAROON' is used when the coach is painted in the former IR standard rust-red colours.
-'VIBGYOR' is used when the coach has the newer blue-on-blue livery, although it is not clear why the colours of the rainbow are mentioned here!
-Other annotations are used for other paint schemes.
-The date of the last repainting is also indicated.
+Rarely in the past a paint scheme indication was also often seen.
+‘MAROON’ was used when the coach was painted in the former IR standard rust-red colours.
+‘VIBGYOR’ was used when the coach had the newer blue-on-blue livery, although it is not clear why the colours of the rainbow are mentioned here!
+The practice of mentioning the date of the last repainting continues.

 Q. What are the dimensions of IR's passenger coaching stock?